avojak/warble/README.md

 Warble is a native Linux word-guessing game built in Vala and Gtk for [elementary OS](https://elementary.io).

+Figure out the word before your guesses run out!
+- Three difficulty levels
+- Almost 5k possible answers
+- Need a break?
+Close the game and automatically pick back up where you left off

+Warble is inspired by (and not affiliated with) the recently popular online game Wordle (which itself is reminiscent of the late 80's game show Lingo).

 ## Install from Source

 You can install Warble by compiling from source.
 Here's the list of